Academic Writing Experts For Your Research Projects

 Osmosis

-Better osmotic stress can result in bacterial cell lysis (seen with sure antibiotics)
+Greater osmotic pressure can lead to bacterial cell lysis (seen with certain antibiotics)

 Membrane-permeant weak acids and bases: can cross the plasma membrane